ianmurphy1/patterndetection/README.md

 5: (14000, 10000) -> (18000, 10000) -> (19000, 10000) -> (21000, 10000) -> (32000, 10000)

 Also, plot the points and the line segments using standard draw.
-Using the Point data type supplied, p.draw() draws the point p and p.drawTo(q) draws the line segment from p to q.
+Using the detection.Point data type supplied, p.draw() draws the point p and p.drawTo(q) draws the line segment from p to q.
 Before drawing, scale the coordinate system so that coordinates between 0 and 30000 fit in the graphics window.
 Write suitable JUnit test cases to test your algorithm.